Here's a truth about learning German: nearly everyone struggles with German adjective endings or German adjective declension as it's also known.

 Did you see all the similarities between the three tables?

-The Only German Adjective Ending Chart You Need
+The Only German Adjective Endings Chart You Need

 Instead of memorizing several different charts, I've put together a single table that you can use as a reference to determine the correct adjective ending.